micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

   - /crazyflie_demo/
 ---

 This demo aims to expose a **micro-ROS** use case.
-It runs o a pair of embedded devices: a [**Crazyflie 2.1**](https://www.bitcraze.io/crazyflie-2-1/) drone, used as a user controller, and a [**Kobuki Turtlebot 2**](https://www.turtlebot.com/turtlebot2/) as a mobile and controlled device.
+It runs on a pair of embedded devices: a [**Crazyflie 2.1**](https://www.bitcraze.io/crazyflie-2-1/) drone, used as a user controller, and a [**Kobuki Turtlebot 2**](https://www.turtlebot.com/turtlebot2/) as a mobile and controlled device.